chandan-pal/blockchain-learnings/Solidity.md

 'pure' keyword is used to indicate that the function is not reading any state variable as well as not modifying any state variable.\
 when modifying a state variable in a function, neither pure nor view keyword should be used.

+### Assert, Require and Revert function
+These functions are part of error handling aspect in solidity.
+- **assert()** function when false, uses up all the remaining gas and reverts all the changes made.
+- **require()** function when false, also reverts back all the changes made to the contract but does refund all the remaining gas fees we offered to pay.
+- In general assert is used to check for internal errors, whereas require analyzes conditions.
+- **revert()** function is used to conditionally undo all state changes.

 ## Inheritance
 Inheritance in solidity is the procedure in which one contract inherits the  attributes and methods of another contract.